abraham2512/lightspeed-agent/baselines/Readme.md

 # Folder for baseline logs
 Current baseline folder naming scheme:
-* test_name.log is the baseline name for test_name-failureCNF99.log
+* test_name.log is the baseline name for a input file test_name-failureCNF99.log